ateliertsuki/qtinkup/README.md

 ## Disclaimer

-Not affiliated with or endorsed by RetroTINK.
-Flashing firmware carries risk; use at your own risk.
+Not affiliated with or endorsed by RetroTINK (for now...)
+Flashing firmware carries risk, use at your own risk.